vannesschia/Receiptify_Clone/README.md

 ### Installation

-1. Create a Spotify For Developers at [https://developer.spotify.com/](https://developer.spotify.com/)
+1. Create a Spotify For Developers account at [https://developer.spotify.com/](https://developer.spotify.com/)
 2. Create an app through the Dashboard
 3. Update "Redirect URI" with your local host
 4. Clone the repo